 How NOT to be a Hoarder

-Hoarding could cause a lot of problem in the long run.
+Hoarding could cause a lot of problems in the long run.

 Eventually, the place that was once a space of comfort and relaxation will turn into a storage area full of things no-one needs.
 While it is human nature to be attracted to new things, and to form an attachment to things that bring up memories, there are many ways you can control yourself.
 In order for you to avoid these situations, here are tips on how not to be a hoarder.